2022-2023 Timetable and Administrative Guidelines for Promotion and Tenure at the University of Maine

 The unit member shall have an opportunity to submit a written response to these recommendations within 5 (five) working days from receipt of the Executive Vice President for Academic Affairs and Provost’s recommendation.
 The statement submitted by the unit member shall become part of the official material reviewed by the President.

 11. June: The original Promotion and Tenure submissions will be returned to the department for placement in the individual’s official personnel file.

-12. May/June: In consultation with Equal Opportunity and Human Resources the Deans recommend and the Provost approves any promotional salary increases above the minimum specified in the collective bargaining agreement.
-These increases will be effective July 1, 2022 for fiscal-year faculty and September 1, 2022 for academic-year faculty.
+12. June/July: In consultation with Equal Opportunity and Human Resources the Deans recommend and the Provost approves any promotional salary increases above the minimum specified in the collective bargaining agreement.
+These increases will be effective July 1, 2023 for fiscal-year faculty and September 1, 2023 for academic-year faculty.